mcc85s/FightingEntropy/Records/readme.md

 Probably looks like I'm just casually insulting a long list of (professionals/experts), huh...?<br>
 Yeah, well... not so fast there, frosted flakes...<br>
-Even Tony the hyper, overzealous-son-of-a-bitch Tiger has to slow the fuck down sometimes,<br>
+Even Tony the hyper, overzealous-son-of-a-bitch Tiger has to slow down sometimes,<br>
 and pay more attention to the surrounding details (and/or) context.

-Appearances can be deceiving.<br>
+# Appearances can be deceiving
 Too many people jump to conclusions LONG BEFORE they're even remotely ready to reach any form of conclusion, whatsoever.<br>
-It's like when the colonists called the Native Americans "Indians".<br>
+It's like when the colonists called the Native Americans "Indians".

 Native Americans and Indians are (2) totally different types of people...?<br>
 But- some people continue to call Native Americans "Indians".<br>
-It's pretty stupid, actually.
+It's pretty stupid, isn't it...?

 # Dangers of collecting evidence
 Make no mistake...<br>
+So is (collecting/reviewing) evidence.<br>
+Some actually consider it suicide, to do such a (dangerous/trivial) task.<br>

-It's (apparently) against the law for ANYONE from THOSE AGENCIES, to:
+(Apparently) it's against the law for ANYONE from the above agencies (1-4), to:

 | # | Action                                                                                                        |
 |:--|:--------------------------------------------------------------------------------------------------------------|